 All the gear comes packed in a rugged plastic storage/carry box with a top compartment and three slide-out drawers.
 Other items in the kit include cotton bore mops, gas tube cleaners, shop cloths, a 4-ounce can of Break Free CLP Cleaner, and a 24-ounce can of TCE Cleaner/Degreaser.

 Of course, this isn’t a direct addition to the rifle either, but I’m really glad I bought it with the rifle.
-The seven-function AR-15 Multi-Tool by DPMS, $48, lets you build and repair AR-15s without cluttering your shop table or range bag.
-The brawny DPMS powder-coated steel wrench combines seven tools-in-one for maintenance, building, or repair of AR-15 series rifles.
-It’s well thought out from one end to the other.
+The seven-function AR-15 Multi-Tool by Wheeler, $26.50, lets you build and repair AR-15s without cluttering your shop table or range bag.
+The tool combines seven tools-in-one for maintenance, building, or repair of AR-15 series rifles.
+It’s well thought out and handy in a range bag, too.

 If your AR-15 lower and upper are loose, and that bugs you, you can tighten them up with an ACCU-Wedge.
 It is a small plastic piece with a wedge-shaped extension on it.
 To install, push the rear disassembly pin out and push the upper away.
 Press the ACCU-Wedge in place in the rear of the lower, behind the rear disassembly pin and under the buffer tube.
 Close the upper and press the rear pin to the locked position.

 You will likely need to put some weight on the upper to have that rear pin to line up.
 Also, on some rifles, you may have to shave a little off the flat portion for the upper receiver to fit.
-The ACCU-Wedge is available from Brownells (080-000-663WB, $5.99).
+There’s the ACCU-Wedge from Brownells for $7.99.

 If that’s too spendy, you can also use a hard-foam earplug and cut it to fit.
 Some will complain about pin wear, but I’ve not had that problem.
 I have also tightened the upper and lower fit on some guns with O-rings and the JP Enterprises rear tensioning pin, but the ACCU-Wedge is cheap and easy to install.
 Click here to see another TTAG discussion of the ACCU-Wedge.
 The video below describes installation of the piece, running from 1:35 to 1:55.